JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 - How the internet works
 - Homework number 4 introduce

-## Monday March 15th
+## Thursday March 15th
 6:30 - 8:00 PM

 We'll be learning how to traverse files with python.

+- Virtual Environment Review
 - File Handling in python
 - Pandas
 - The OS library
 - In class activity

-## Thursday March 19th
+## Monday March 19th
 6:30 - 8:00 PM

-We're going to be working with live data and get started connecting to APIs.

-- Homework # 4 show and tel
-- Learn about APIs
-- Connect to APIs

-## Thursday March 22nd
-6:30 - 8:00 PM

 This class will focus on the basics of object oriented programming in python.

+- Homework Review
 - Object Oriented Python
 - Group activity on OOP
 - Homework 4 review

-## Monday March 26th
+## Thursday March 22nd
 6:30 - 8:00 PM

 We'll get started writing tests in Python